HeatXD/RollbackConcept/README.md

 It's still very WIP lots of things are still missing but it has been a fun project so far.
 For now I can connect 1 client to a host.

-I need to implement a checksum to verify that the correct data has been recieved.

 I still need to implement a Spectator job in pu_update_network so people can watch games.

 I still need to come up with a proper event system and I need to come up with ways to detect disconnects.